pyglet/pyglet/doc/internal/media_manual.rst

 in context of the app is assumed.
 If the ``AudioPlayer`` is running behind the master clock, all of this audio data is skipped and the measurements are reset.
-When running *ahead* by more than 280ms, nothing is done but the standard stretchin g of 12ms at a time.
+When running *ahead* by more than 280ms, nothing is done but the standard stretching of 12ms at a time.

 .. _audioplayer-play: